austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 // A PlayerCharacter has a name, therefore it conforms to Nameable
 // A PlayerCharacter can be healed, therefore it conforms to Healable
-// A PlayerCharacter can be moved, therefore it conforms to Moveable struct PlayerCharacter : Nameable, Healable, Moveable {
+// A PlayerCharacter can be moved, therefore it conforms to Moveable class PlayerCharacter : Nameable, Healable, Moveable {
   var name : String = // ...
   func heal(hitPointsToHeal: Int) { /* ... */ }
   func move(direction: Direction, distance: Double) { /* ... */ }
 }
 {% endhighlight %}

 Many of the types included in the Swift standard library are defined in such a way.
-For example, the `CFunctionPointer` struct in Swift, which represents a C function pointer, has the following signature:
+For example, the `CFunctionPointer` struct in Swift, which represents a [C function pointer][link-fnptr], has the following signature:

 {% highlight swift %}
 struct CFunctionPointer<T> : Equatable, Hashable, NilLiteralConvertible {